10 Rome's best monuments

 The commission from Julius II was a challenge for the artist, who dedicated ten years of his life to decorate the vault and the back wall above the high altar, and the result is a marvel.
 However, other artists who also worked in this space were Botticelli, Perugino or Luca.

 It is undeniable that this is one of the must-see places in Rome during a trip!
-You will find the Sistine Chapel near St. Peter's Basilica, within the tour of the Vatican Museums.
+You will find the Sistine Chapel near St. Peter's Basilica, within the Vatican Museums tour.
+You can opt for:

-It is one of the chapels of the Apostolic Palace in the Vatican City, where the official residence of the Holy Father is located, and it is known not only for its spectacular decoration but also for being the place where the Popes are chosen.
+This is one of the chapels of the Apostolic Palace in the Vatican City, where the official residence of the Holy Father is located, and is known not only for its spectacular decoration but also for being the place where the Popes are chosen.

 4. Trevi Fountain